Sida's work in Belarus

 Research in green economy

 Sida contributes to modern research in green economy, on how challenges within environment and climate can transform into financial possibilities.
-This is done through Stockholm Institute of Transition Economics (SITE) and Belarusian Economic Research and Outreach Centre (BEROC).
+This is done through Stockholm Institute of Transition Economics (SITE) and the independent think-tank Belarusian Economic Research and Outreach Centre (BEROC).

 Environment and climate

-While Belarus has relatively good environmental legislation and well-functioning management of natural resources, many challenges remain.
+Many challenges remain in the Belarusian environmental legislation and management of natural resources.
 Among them are the use of non-sustainable energy and neglected investments in environmental infrastructure.
 Pollution from industries, agriculture and the large-scale meat industry is particularly problematic.

 Improving sewage managment

-Sida is one of the most significant donors regarding local environmental infrastructure in Belarus.
-For example, Sida contributes to improve 13 sewage treatment plants in the country.
-This will result in less effluent reaching the Baltic sea, in which many of the Belarusian rivers empty.
+Sida has been one of the most significant donors regarding local environmental infrastructure in Belarus.
+Sida has contributed to the improvement of 13 sewage treatment plants in the country.
+This is expected to result in less effluent reaching the Baltic sea, in which many of the Belarusian rivers empty.

 Strengthening the environment movement

-There are a large number of active environmental organizations in Belarus, to which Sida is one of few financiers.
-The work of the organizations aims to have an infleunce on decisions that risk having negative environmental and climate impact.
-Sida’s support for civil society’s environmental commitment is channeled through Forum Civ, and Sida also supports Coalition Clean Baltic, a network of environmental organizations around the Baltic Sea.
+Sida is one of few financiers to those environmental organisations still working in Belarus.
+They play an important role in influencing decisions that risk having negative environmental and climate impact.
+Sida’s support for civil society’s environmental commitment is channeled through Forum Civ.
+Until 2021 Sida also supported Coalition Clean Baltic, a network of environmental organisations around the Baltic Sea.
 The support to CCB aims to increase awareness of good water quality, to strengthen the capacity of environmental organizations in the country and to contribute to an active public participation in the development of environmental legislation.